Swollen rivers flood towns in US South after dayslong deluge of rain

 In Dyersburg, Tennessee, dozens of people arrived over the weekend at a storm shelter near a public school clutching blankets, pillows and other necessities.
 Just days earlier the city was hit by a tornado that caused millions of dollars in damage.

-Among them was George Manns, 77, who said he was in his apartment when he heard a tornado warning and decided to head to the shelter.
-Just days earlier the city was hit by a tornado that caused millions of dollars in damage.

-“I grabbed all my stuff and came here,” said Mann, who brought a folding chair, two bags of toiletries, laptops, iPads and medications: “I don’t leave them in my apartment in case my apartment is destroyed."

-For others, grabbing the essentials also meant taking a closer look at the liquor cabinet.
+For some, grabbing the essentials also meant taking a closer look at the liquor cabinet.

 In Frankfort, with water rising up to his window sills, resident Bill Jones fled his home in a boat, which he loaded with several boxes of bottles of bourbon.

-Izaguirre reported from New York.
-Kruesi reported from Nashville.
-Associated Press writers Bruce Schreiner in Shelbyville, Kentucky; Andrew DeMillo in Little Rock, Arkansas; Adrian Sainz in Memphis; Tennessee; Sarah Raza in Sioux Falls, South Dakota; Obed Lamy in Rives, Tennessee; and Sophia Tareen in Chicago contributed to this report.
+Contributing to this report were Associated Press writers Anthony Izaguirre in New York; Kimberlee Kruesi, in Nashville; Andrew DeMillo in Little Rock, Arkansas; Adrian Sainz in Memphis; Tennessee; Sarah Raza in Sioux Falls, South Dakota; Obed Lamy in Rives, Tennessee; and Sophia Tareen in Chicago.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.